-Deep Dale is a long valley running from North to South to the east of Givendale This appeal refers to the steep 'S' shaped east facing spur running from Deepdale Plantation to Mingledale Plantation.
-There are plantations to the east also.
+Deep Dale is a long valley running from North to South to the east of Givendale This appeal refers to the steep east facing slope situated north east of Castle Field which is surrounded by plantations at its northern end.
 There is currently no public access.